Valmet CFB Boiler

 Efficient combustion, low emissions and high steam parameters

 The key element in the CFB boiler is the cyclone.
-CYMIC boilers use high-efficiency cylindrical cyclones constructed of membrane walls covered by a light refractory for erosion protection.
+It uses high-efficiency cylindrical cyclones constructed of membrane walls covered by a light refractory for erosion protection.
 No hot expansion joints between the furnace and the cyclone are needed.

 High steam parameters are possible without severe corrosion, even with recovered fuels, thanks to fluidized bed heat exchangers located in the loop seal.

-For recycled fuel combustion, the CYMIC boiler is equipped with a special grid design for effective debris removal and a back pass, including an empty pass and easily replaceable superheaters.
+For recycled fuel combustion, the Valmet CFB Boiler is equipped with a special grid design for effective debris removal and a back pass, including an empty pass and easily replaceable superheaters.

 Customer success stories